ashblue/fluid-behavior-tree/README.md

     .Build();
 ```

 And you're done!
-You've now created a custom action and extendable Behavior Tree Builder.
+You've now created a custom action and extendable behavior tree builder.
 The following examples
 will be more of the same.
 But each covers a different node type.

 ### Custom Actions